-Unlike some cities, Salem isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Salem are a mix of both white- and blue-collar jobs.
+Salem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Salem is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Salem who work in office and administrative support (14.60%), sales jobs (9.49%), and management occupations (8.18%).

 Also of interest is that Salem has more people living here who work in computers and math than 95% of the places in the US.

 The percentage of people in Salem who are college-educated is somewhat higher than the average US community of 21.84%: 26.95% of adults in Salem have at least a bachelor's degree.

 The per capita income in Salem in 2010 was $23,076, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $92,304 for a family of four.
 However, Salem contains both very wealthy and poor people as well.

 Salem is a very ethnically-diverse city.
 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salem residents report their race to be White, followed by Asian.
 Salem also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 21.74% of the city’s residents.
 Important ancestries of people in Salem include English, Irish, French , and Italian.